fredericpfisterer/Jekyll-Gulp/readme.md

-# Jekyll bower-plate
+# Jekyll Gulp

-Bower install your favorite framework on top of Jekyll
+Use Gulp on top of Jekyll

 ## Features
 * Framework agnostic